JP-Nunes/be-the-hero/README.md

 * Step 3 - While backend is running, access with another cmd the frontend folder and run npm start.

 ## Runing mobile

+The mobile version is focused on the dononrs, they will look for incidents wich they are able to help.
+Then they will be redirected to the NGO's whatsapp or email.

 <p align="center">
    <img src="./public/presentation/gif-hero-mobile.gif" />